Mary Ursula Grachan: Religious life

 She entered religious life in 1922 and took her first vows three years later.
 Sr Ursula was highly qualified with university honours in education and music.

 Studying relentlessly to gain university degrees and musical qualifications so that she could more ably assist her students.
 She was the first woman to receive a Diploma of Education at the University of Tasmania.
 Arts degree in English, Latin, Psychology, Mathematics.
 In music she achieved an Associate of Music, Australia (A.Mus.A [Performer]) and a Licentiate of Music (A.Mus.A.
 [Teacher]).

 Sister Ursula also taught Music before and after school hours, in this way, no doubt, contributing to the meagre income of the Sisters.

 When Home Science was introduced in the school she was able to share her giftedness in dressmaking, needlework, spinning, weaving, pottery, painting and other crafts becoming renowned as a “brilliant teacher”.
 She was also exhibited at the Launceston Show over many years gaining a host of awards in the sewing, knitting and handicraft sections.

 Most of her life was spent in Launceston, where she taught at the Sacred Heart College.
 She taught for 12 years in Hobart and was Head of St Mary's College there for three years.

 In 1981 she received the Order of Australia Medal for “service to education”.
 The Queen personally awarded her with the Order of Australia at Albert Hall in Launceston for contribution to music and education.

 In the post-Second Vatican Council years she found change difficult and choosing to retain the former practices and the traditional habit.
 Sister Mary Ursula Grachan died on 17 July 1992 at Launceston, Tasmania.

+Legacy

+In her later years, Sister Mary Ursula Grachan continued to teach sewing and handicrafts to generations of Tasmanian girls.
+A former student, journalist Robyn Riley, recalled her as “frail and tiny” but still skilled and precise, often unpicking students’ hems and redoing them to perfection.
+Her gentle manner and lifelong dedication left a lasting impression on many of her pupils.